-While the internet is a great source for lots of information, it’s definitely not where you should be looking to figure out if you’re pregnant—or should I say, if you’re pregananat.
+While the internet and the Dima website is a great source for lots of information, it’s definitely not where you should be looking to figure out if you’re pregnant—or should I say, if you’re pregananat.
 When you need to know if you’re expecting, skip Yahoo!
-Answers and take a test.
+Answers and take an over the counter pregnancy test.

 Over-the-counter pregnancy tests detect human chorionic gonadotropin (HCG) hormone in urine.
 HCG is produced by the body only during pregnancy, starting from when a fertilized egg attaches to the uterine lining.

 Pregnancy tests are available at any pharmacy, as well as through online options like Dima, and don’t require a prescription.
-They can range in price from around P50 to P200, but a more expensive test doesn’t necessarily mean it’s more accurate.
-As long as you take it correctly and at the right time, most tests claim a 99% accuracy rate.
+They can range in price from around P50 to P200, but price is not an indicator of pregnancy test accuracy.
+As long as you take it correctly and at the right time, most tests claim a 99% pregnancy test accuracy rate.
 Our pregnancy tests only cost 58PHP!

 You can take the test as soon as there’s enough detectable HCG in your body.
-Many tests, including ours, say you can reliably take it as soon as on the first missed day of your period.
+Many tests, including the Dima health test, say you can reliably take it as soon as on the first missed day of your period.

-Knowing when exactly is the best time for a pregnancy test might be trickier if you have an irregular period (or don’t get your period at all), or if you’re on hormone treatment.
+Knowing when to use a pregnancy test might be trickier if you have an irregular period (or don’t get your period at all), or if you’re on hormone treatment.
 This timing also may not work if you’re a long way from your next period and need to know sooner rather than later.
 In these cases, it’s recommended that you wait 2-3 weeks after sex to take a test.
 This is because fertilization and implantation can take up to 6-10 days to happen.